sgeorge5/AAI-CPE-EE-551-Final-Project/README.md

 ## How to Run Program

 ## Main Contributions of the Team
-Shaun
+Shaun:
-focused program structure and class design. added the required special methods.
+- focused program structure and class design.
+- added the required special methods.
-Implemented loops and conditional statements
+- Implemented loops and conditional statements
-Ensured that all classes and methods contained proper docstring and comments.
+- Ensured that all classes and methods contained proper docstring and comments.

-Miguel
+Miguel:
-handled the data processing and external library integration. implemented the required data input and output features developed functions that processed and analyzed the data. wrote pytest cases
+- handled the data processing and external library integration.
+- implemented the required data input and output features
+- developed functions that processed and analyzed the data.
+- wrote pytest cases

 Aayush:
-Error handling, documentation, and project organization. implemented at least two exception-handling scenarios to improve program reliability. organized the file structure. finalized the README file.
+- Error handling, documentation, and project organization.
+- implemented at least two exception-handling scenarios to improve program reliability.
+- organized the file structure.
+- finalized the README file.